Are Lawsuit Settlements Taxable?

 What Makes Tax Considerations Important?

-Whether recovering from injury, sickness, libel, defamation, or any other claim, your mind might focus more on survival and getting though the day.
+Whether recovering from physical injuries, sickness, libel, defamation, or any other claim, your mind might focus more on survival and getting through the day.
 Paying medical bills, supporting your family, and keeping current with expenses is your priority.
 What happens with tax liability and how the IRS will assess your settlement may rightly not be on your radar.

 Contact a Personal Injury Lawyer for More Information About Whether You Have to Pay Taxes on a Settlement